Disney's One Too: Closure of block and syndication

-In September 2002, the One Too branding was discontinued; although the UPN block did not rebrand (with bumpers and promos simply being created for each individual show starting from the previous year).
+In September 2002, the One Too branding was discontinued; although the UPN block did not rebrand (with bumpers and promos simply being made for each individual show starting from the previous year).
 However, the Disney.com website referred to it under the title Disney's Animation Weekdays as a result of the rebranding of the ABC block from One Saturday Morning into ABC Kids.

+In the final season of UPN's weekday morning block, it adds Digimon anime (such as Season 4) after leaving Fox Kids.

-The block aired for the last time on August 31, 2003, with the time periods given back to UPN's affiliates.
-This left UPN as the only "big six" broadcast television network without a dedicated children's programming block (and for the rest of its existence through its shutdown on September 15, 2006, nearly all UPN stations would not air any children's programming), as well as joining PAX TV (which discontinued its Pax Kids block in 2000) as one of only two major commercial broadcast networks without a children's block.
-However, PAX, which had recently rebranded to i: Independent Television (now Ion Television) in June 2005, would reverse course in 2006 with the introduction of Qubo, which launched on the same day as UPN's shutdown.
-Additionally, some Fox stations that declined to carry 4Kids TV passed on that block to an affiliate of UPN or The WB, or an independent station, in order for the Fox affiliate to air general entertainment programming or local newscasts on Saturday mornings (for example, WFLD in Chicago moved the 4Kids TV schedule to co-owned then-UPN affiliate WPWR-TV, while WFLD aired infomercials).
+The block aired for the last time on August 31, 2003, with the time periods given back to UPN's affiliates, but some stations replaced by short-hour, DIC-added programming.
+This left UPN as the only "big six" broadcast television network without a dedicated children's programming block (and for the rest of its existence through its shutdown on September 15, 2006, nearly all UPN stations would not air any children's programming), as well as joining PAX-TV (which discontinued its Pax Kids block in 2000) as one of only two major commercial broadcast networks without a children's block.
+However, PAX, which had recently rebranded to i: Independent Television (now Ion Television) in June 2005, would reverse course in 2006 with the introduction of the short-hour Qubo (which launched on the same day as UPN's shutdown), but it shut down nearly 15 years later (24/7 version only) due to Scripps' acquisition.
+Additionally, some Fox stations that declined to carry 4Kids TV passed on that block to an affiliate of UPN, The WB, or an independent station, in order for the Fox affiliate to air general entertainment programming or local newscasts on Saturday mornings (for example, WFLD in Chicago moved 4Kids TV's schedule to the co-owned then-UPN affiliate WPWR, while WFLD aired infomercials).